sunlight/immanuel-laravel/README.md

 # Immanuel

-[Immanuel](https://immanuel.app/) is an astrology API that allows signed-up users to make requests for natal, solar return, and progressed chart data.
-This package provides a Laravel facade to wrap requests into simple methods that are easy to use in any Laravel application.
+[Immanuel](https://immanuel.app/) is an astrology API that allows signed-up users to make requests for natal, solar return, progressed, transit, and synastry chart data.
+This package provides a Laravel facade to wrap requests into simple methods that are easy to use in any Laravel application, and adds caching to save on repeat requests.

 ## Installation